 Alex MacKenzie, DVM

 Dr. MacKenzie was born and raised on the East Coast of Canada.
 He wanted to be a veterinarian at a very early age and was excited to get accepted into the Atlantic Veterinary College.
 After graduating in 1999 he quickly relocated to Arizona and was happy to find Foothills Animal Hospital.
-After working as an associate veterinarian for seven years he became part owner in January of 2006.
-His medical interests include radiology/ultrasonography, soft tissue surgery, and internal medicine as well as being trained in the use of acupuncture on animals.
+After working as an associate veterinarian for seven years, he became part owner in January of 2006 and then sole proprietor in January 2018!
+His medical interests include radiology, ultrasonography, soft tissue surgery, and internal medicine as well as being trained in the use of acupuncture on animals.

-Outside of the clinic, Dr. MacKenzie enjoys family time with his two daughters Ella and Lexa.
-When time allows he enjoys playing sports as well as various card games.
-Currently his family also includes four dogs, Zeus and Xena, Bernese Mountain Dogs; Scamp, a Maltese/Yorkie Mix; and Thumbelina, a Shih-Tzu mix.
-Also, his daughters have talked him into a chameleon and some fish, as they share his love of animals.
+Outside of the clinic, Dr. MacKenzie enjoys family time with wife Shea and his two daughters Ella and Lexa.
+When time allows he enjoys traveling, playing sports as well as various card games.
+Currently his family also includes five dogs: Zeus and Xena, Bernese Mountain Dogs; Scamp, a Maltese/Yorkie Mix; Thumbelina, a Shih-Tzu mix; and Luna a Siberian Husky.
+Also, his daughters have talked him into a Ball Python and some fish, as they share his love of animals.

 Stephanie Iverson, DVM